sbabcoc/JUnit-Foundation/README.md

 ```

-Note that the implementations in this method watcher uses the annotations attached to the method objects to determine the type of method they're intercepting.
+Note that the implementation in this method watcher uses the annotations attached to the method objects to determine the type of method they're intercepting.
 Because each test method can have multiple configuration methods (both before and after), you may need to define additional conditions to control when your implementation runs.
 Examples of additional conditions include method name, method annotation, or an execution flag.

 ###### MethodWatchers annotation
 ```java